 As the area name suggests, this church is most likely dedicated to the crossbreed currently imprisoned within its tower.
 A cathedral dedicated to Gwyndolin is just down the road, so it is not as if a second place of worship was needed.
 Rather, Gwyndolin wanted a place where citizens could pay reverence to his sister, perhaps as she helped with some day-to-day operations.
 This would explain why her cut equipment is dubbed the “holy woman” (聖女) set.
 But regardless of whether Yorshka was recognized as a legitimate god or just someone close to the chief god, the church was undoubtedly built for the painting world’s inhabitants.
 Its graveyard has one headstone in particular that stands out.
 This grave is far larger than the others, suggesting that the individual buried there is similarly larger than the average human.
 Likewise, a corvian can be seen paying his respects to this grave, so the deceased must either be Velka or someone close enough to the goddess to be paid similar reverence.
 There is only one person who fits these two criteria: Priscilla.

 After the half-dragon’s death, her body ended up in the Boreal Valley like Yorshka.
-This means that the Church of Yorshka wasn’t built just in honor of Gwyndolin’s sister but also their mother and perhaps others — Priscilla’s grave is accompanied by many smaller tombstones, suggesting other relatives may have been buried with her.
+This means that the Church of Yorshka wasn’t built just in honor of Gwyndolin’s sister but also their mother and perhaps others — Priscilla’s grave is accompanied by many smaller tombstones, suggesting that other relatives may have been buried with her.
 This only strengthens the reasons for making Yorshka central to this church, allowing it to honor both those from the painting world who have been lost and those who have survived.
-Whether primarily a place to worship Yorshka or a monument to the Allfather’s birthplace, Priscilla’s death explains her daughter’s decision to vacate the painting and live with her elder half-brother.
+Whether primarily a place to worship Yorshka or a monument to the Allfather’s birthplace, Priscilla’s death explains her daughter’s decision to vacate the painting and live with her elder half-brother in Irithyll.

 While her younger sister’s duty likely required her to remain in the painting, Yorshka may have felt obligated to share the news of their mother’s demise with her other child and so brought the remains into the outside world along with her.
 And after meeting his estranged side of the family, Gwyndolin evidently decided to take in his half-sister and care for her in Irithyll, hence gifting her a holy bell, name, and church where the dead could be buried.
 If this event occurred before the foundation of Irithyll or early in its history, then it is entirely feasible for the god to have induced the valley’s cold climate — long enough ago that the local flora and fauna would evolve around the change in temperature.
 Considering that he built a church with a grave for his estranged family in their “original” location, Gwyndolin definitely had the motive to do it.
 Whether it was out of a sense of nostalgia for his birthplace or consideration for his sister, the act itself has characterized the valley ever since.